Everything Jim and FX4 post up seems valid and reasonable.

 Edited by dnewton3 (02/24/12 07:44 AM)

-Conventional oils vs. Synthetic oils isn't about which is "better"; it's about which lasts longer, in relation to cost.
+Conventionals vs. Synthetics isn't about which is "better"; it's about which lasts longer, while assuring safe operation, in relation to cost.
 Any product can be over or under utilized.
+The same applies to filters.

 Make an informed decision; first consider your operating conditions, next determine your maintenance plan, and then pick your lube and filter.
 Don't do it the other way around ...